LiAuTraver/liautraver.github.io/content/post/docker-tips/index.md

 When developing applications, it is common to have different environments for development, testing, and production.
 This can lead to "it works on my machine" problems.
 Docker solves this problem by creating a consistent environment for applications to run in.

 As its name, `docker`, a platform for developers and sysadmins to develop, ship, and run applications.
-Docker itself will automatically package an application and its dependencies in a container that can run on any environment.
+Docker itself will automatically package an application and its dependencies in a container that can run in any environment.

 #### Container and Virtual Machine